 ii.
-All residual waste generated as a result of treatment or processing conducted at the receiving wellsite must be disposed of offsite in accordance with the requirements of LAC 43:XIX.Chapter 5.
+All residual waste generated as a result of treatment or processing conducted at the receiving wellsite meeting the definition of E and P waste in LAC 43:XIX.501 must be disposed of offsite in accordance with the requirements of LAC 43:XIX.Chapter 5.

 c.
-The types and volumes of E and P Waste generated for temporary use along with the well name and well serial number of the receiving wellsite must be reported on Form ENG-16 (Oilfield Waste Disposition) for the originating well and/or Form UIC-28 (Exploration and Production Waste Shipping Control Ticket) and/or other appropriate forms specified by the commissioner depending on the waste types involved.
+The types and volumes of E and P waste generated for use along with the well name and well serial number of the receiving wellsite, and the receiving operator (if different) must be reported on either Form ENG-16 (oilfield waste disposition) for the originating well and/or Form ENG-17 (reclaimed oilfield waste fluid tracking ticket) and/or maintained in a substantively similar manifest system depending on the waste types involved.
+Waste tracking records documenting transfers between operators must be maintained for at least three years and must be submitted in a timely and legible manner to the Office of Conservation upon request.